The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 11. Do You Plan to Have Children?

-Be advised that such a question violates the fair and progressive workplace that the MOM describes in the Tripartite Standards (links above).
+Be advised that such a question in a job interview violates the fair and progressive workplace that the MOM describes in the Tripartite Standards (links above).
 If faced with such a challenging question, state that you would rather not answer it because you don’t want to increase the company’s chances of facing non-compliance penalties from the MOM.
 After the interview is over, continue your search.
 You deserve to work in an equitable workplace.

 Top Interview Questions Regarding Your Past